MetaQAP - A Meta-Learning Approach for Quality-Aware Pretraining in Image Quality Assessment: Proposed Approach

-This transformation standardizes the MOS values into a uniform range of 0 to 1, where 0 represents the lowest perceptual quality and 1 represents the highest.
-This ensures smooth convergence during training and facilitates seamless integration of multiple datasets.
+This transformation standardizes all MOS values to the [0,1] range, where 0 represents the lowest perceptual quality and 1 the highest.
+Normalization facilitates smooth convergence during training and enables seamless integration of multiple datasets.